 - 3. Verify data is read in word units. - 4.
-The write pulse is applied and a flash memory write executed while the P bit in FLMCR1 is set.
-In the H8/3048F-ONE, write pulses should be applied as follows in the program/program-verify procedure to prevent voltage stress on the device and loss of write data reliability. - a.
+The write pulse is applied and a flash memory write executed while the P1 bit in FLMCR1 or the P2 bit in FLMCR2 is set.
+In the H8/3052BF, write pulses should be applied as follows in the program/program-verify procedure to prevent voltage stress on the device and loss of write data reliability. - a.
 After write pulse application, perform a verify-read in program-verify mode and apply a write pulse again for any bits read as 1 (reprogramming processing).
 When all the 0-write bits in the 128-byte write data are read as 0 in the verify-read operation, the program/program-verify procedure is completed.
-In the H8/3048F-ONE, the number of loops in reprogramming processing is guaranteed not to exceed the maximum value of the maximum programming count (N).
+In the H8/3052BF, the number of loops in reprogramming processing is guaranteed not to exceed the maximum programming count (N).